-In 2017, we set up our Diabetes Research Steering Groups (formerly the Clinical Studies Groups) help improve the lives of people with or at risk of diabetes through research.
+In 2017, we set up our Diabetes Research Steering Groups (formerly the Clinical Studies Groups) to help improve the lives of people with or at risk of diabetes through research.
 The groups bring together researchers, healthcare professionals and people living with or at risk of diabetes, pinpoint precisely where more research needs to happen so we can make the greatest possible difference to the lives of people with diabetes.

 We know that everyone with diabetes is different.
 And the Diabetes Research Steering Groups (DRSGs) understand the importance of listening to as many voices as possible and bringing unheard voices into diabetes research.